cjphs/CellularAutomata/README.md

 - Larger grids (perhaps even "infinitely many" grids through chunks)
 - Zooming in and out (for observing the behaviour of certain configurations & precise grid editing)
-- User-friendly way to define rule sets (for example through a TXT file with the rules encoded in a precise way) Alas, since this project was developed as an exercise in JavaFX, these features can wait :)
+- User-friendly way to define rule sets (for example through a TXT file with the rules encoded in a precise way)
+- Storing grid histories (undos and redos)
+- Analytical tools (for example, plotting the number of alive cells at any given time instance of Conway's Game of Life)

+Alas, since this project was only developed as an exercise in JavaFX, these features can wait :)